guibeira/telegram-torrent-bot/README.md

 # movie-bot
-A telegram search and download you movies
+A telegram search and download your movies

 ## Quickstart